 Automatic verification reduces stress for candidates that are currently expected to provide proof of knowledge.
 Delivering proof is an issue if their physical certificate has been lost or damaged and is costly to replace or cannot be replaced due to the provider closing.
 This will also save employers spending time interviewing candidates before proof of experience has been sufficiently background checked - a process that normally happens after a hire has been made.

 The future of representing qualifications, experience, knowledge, and skills lies in the implementation of digital credentials, open badges, and micro-credentials.
 The adoption of digital credentials by education providers benefits every party involved.
 From ensuring the long term validity of recipient certifications and fulfilling skill gaps to protecting the integrity of credential providers.

 Join the digital credentialing movement and be a part of a better future.
 A future in which graduates needn’t worry about struggling to justify their knowledge and where credential fraud is eliminated.
-Start a free trial with Accredible and see how easy it is to start issuing digital credentials including digital certificates and digital badges.
+Start a trial with Accredible and see how easy it is to start using our digital credential management software to issue digital certificates and digital badges.

 Get started in digital credentialing with the Accredible Digital Credential Buyer’s Guide.
 Using this guide, organizations gain an understanding of:

 - What digital credentials are

 - How they compare to other delivery methods